 The review group, though, underlined the fact that West Indies were not fielding the best available team.
 Sunil Narine has been a consistent match-winner and impact player in tournaments like the IPL, but he has not made himself available for selection for West Indies for the past several years.
 Andre Russell, valued as one of the best allrounders in T20 cricket, was not available for the World Cup in Australia.
-The review group pointed out that Shimron Hetmeyer's absence in Australia "was a significant loss to the batting unit".
-Hetmeyer failed to board the World Cup flight, and was consequently dropped from the World Cup squad.
+The review group pointed out that Shimron Hetmyer's absence in Australia "was a significant loss to the batting unit".
+Hetmyer failed to board the World Cup flight, and was consequently dropped from the World Cup squad.

 Yet all these players have made themselves available for T20 franchise leagues around the world where they get paid big money.
 While the review said it was "entirely understandable" for players to "maximize their earnings", it warned that this could not come at "the detriment of West Indies Cricket."

 Andre Russell and Sunil Narine haven't turned out for West Indies in recent years but are among the most sought-after players in T20 franchise leagues•BCCI